Cozy Peach Kitchen

 • ×

-Home » Recipes » Dinner Recipes
+Home » Recipes » Vegetarian Dinner Recipes

 Instant Pot Black Beans and Rice

-Published: Jan 20, 2021 · Modified: Jan 20, 2021 by Cassidy Reeser · This post may contain affiliate links.
+Modified: Mar 11, 2026 · Published: Jan 20, 2021 by Cassidy Reeser, MS, RD · This post may contain affiliate links

-• 356
+• Ingredients

 Why this recipe works

-• Fix it and forget it: Move aside stove-top rice and beans, this recipe requires minimal active time and cooks while you attend to other things
+• Fix it and forget it: Move aside stove-top rice and beans, Instant Pot Black Beans and Rice requires only 10 minutes of active time, allowing you to fix it and forget it.

 Ingredients in separate containers with name labels.

 • Black beans: We are using dry, unsoaked black beans.
-See the FAQ below for more bean options.
+See the FAQ below for more bean options,

-• Brown rice: Choose long grain brown rice.
+• Brown rice: Choose long-grain brown rice.

 • Fire-roasted diced tomatoes: Some readers prefer to avoid cooking tomatoes with dry beans because it's said that the acid in the tomatoes can cause beans to cook more slowly.
 I haven't run into this problem, so I add the tomatoes with juices right in with the other ingredients.

 • Vegetable broth: You can always use water in a pinch, but the broth adds a lot of flavor.
-I use reduced sodium vegetable broth to control the saltiness.
+I use reduced-sodium vegetable broth to control the saltiness.

 Step by step instructions